OfficeDev/Office-Add-in-samples/Samples/word-import-template/README.md

 You can run this sample in Word on Windows, on Mac, or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest in Word on the web, on Windows, or on Mac by following the appropriate instructions in the article [Sideload an Office Add-in for testing](https://learn.microsoft.com/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing).
+1. Sideload the add-in manifest in Word by following the appropriate instructions in the article [Sideload an Office Add-in for testing](https://learn.microsoft.com/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing).

 ### Try it out